prikhi/sleepanarchy/README.md

     * ~~nginx proxies API server & shares media directory with it~~
     * ~~nginx serves frontend prod builds~~
     * nginx uses certbot for SSL certs
-    * nginx uses prerender for server side rendering
+    * ~~nginx uses prerender for server side rendering~~
     * ~~api server has postgres~~
     * ~~use api server container to run db migrations, mgmt commands~~
     * makefile commands to remotely update prod via SSH
     * keep server JWT key secret
     * support DB password auth - in backend code & compose file
     * ~~health commands for docker~~
+* Allow cycling API server w/o restarting nginx.
+This occurs because of the `depends_on` from nginx to api.
+We need this right now because nginx fails to start if it can't reach the api or prerender hosts.
+Maybe a way around this is using `set` for the hostnames in nginx, but my first attempt caused this to throw "not initialized" errors.

 ## LICENSE